Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 	- Especially newer ones
 	- Occasionally the old ones

-🛑 - *Sometimes Vulnerability Scanners show **False Positives**(a vulnerability is identified that doesn't really exist) or **False Negatives**(a vulnerability exists, but the scanner didn't detect it).
-To dealing with this, updated to the latest signatures and patch it.*
+> 🛑 *Sometimes Vulnerability Scanners show **False Positives** (a vulnerability is identified that doesn't really exist) or **False Negatives** (a vulnerability exists, but the scanner didn't detect it).
+To deal with this, update to the latest signatures and patch it.*

 ## Vulnerability Assessment Tools
 * [Nessus](https://www.tenable.com/products/nessus) by Tenable